abitgooey/DevelopmentProcess/README.md

 Anything that is sent and does not meet acceptable standards will be sent back without explanation for you to complete in your own time.

-All our work should be of a high standard, if not we will lose clients, thus lost revenue.
+All our work should be of a high standard.

 ---